 - I wanted out of the 9 to 5

-- I wanted the freedom to work anywhere in the world, no longer bound by geographical location.
+- I wanted the freedom to work anywhere in the world

 - I wanted to be my own boss and have ultimate control over my life.

 Maybe you started because you hate your job, want to provide financial stability for your family or save for retirement – whatever your reasons, remind yourself of them whenever your motivation is low.